Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 The Java applet is signed using a self-signed certificate.
 See instructions in the "Building" section on how to sign the build with your own certificates.

+Further detailed instructions will be added to the Wiki.

 Compatability
 -------------